Werner Purgathofer, Eduard Groeller, Martin Feda

 It simply increases the flow of worthless data and makes it more difficult for scientists to

 Serious conferences usually introduce themselves by distributing a Call for Papers including a submission deadline.
 After having received contributions a technical program committee reviews and evaluates these to come to a decision which of the submitted paper proposals shall be accepted for the conference.
 Some conferences ask for abstracts first to be able to decide whether a topic is appropriate for their event, and ask for full papers (to be reviewed again) only thereafter.

 This holds also for a conference called

-Architecture (VIDEA'93).
-Having accepted to become a member of the program committee for VIDEA'93,
+and Architecture (VIDEA'93).
+Having accepted to become a member of the program committee

-advisory committee.
 We recognized this by receiving the printed advance program.
+Secondly,

 When two of the authors were asked to become members of the program committee for VIDEA'95 (to take place in La Coruna, Spain), we planned to test if any reviews take place at all.
 We would send them four abstracts that are obviously plain nonsense, that no excuse for accepting them could be taken seriously.
 This paper reports about this activity.

 We decided to write more than one crazy abstract to make sure that an acceptance cannot be interpreted as accident and so we tried different types of weird papers proposals.
 The first of four abstracts we produced was simply a completely irrelevant topic, namely how to create footprints on the walls of public rooms.
 It includes several statements that every reviewer must recognize as joke.
 The complete text is given in abstract 1.